dcSpark/shinkai-node/shinkai-bin/shinkai-executor/README.md

 ## Building the Project

-The project needs to link the pdfium static library which should be available as `libpdfium.a` in the pdfium directory.
-If you wish to build pdfium from source follow the steps in the *Building PDFium from source* section.

 To build the project use the following command:

 ```sh
 cargo build --release
 ```

-**Note**: If you encounter linker errors run `cargo clean` in the root and in the executor project, then rebuild the project.

 **Note**: Build the project in release mode or try to prevent running `ocrs` in debug mode since it will be extremely slow.